Phrogz/SLAXML/README.md

       namespace    = function(nsURI)            end, -- when xmlns="..." is seen (after startElement) }

-    -- Ignore whitespace-only text nodes and strip leading/trailing whitespace from text and CDATA parser:parse(myxml,{stripWhitespace=true})
+    -- Ignore whitespace-only text nodes and strip leading/trailing whitespace from text -- (does not strip leading/trailing whitespace from CDATA) parser:parse(myxml,{stripWhitespace=true})

 If you just want to see if it will parses your document correctly, you can simply do: